rpranjan11/coupon-issuance-system/README.md

 - Edge Case Handling: The system includes checks to prevent issuing more coupons than available, ensuring that the number of issued coupons does not exceed the total number of coupons in a campaign.
 - Error Handling: The system provides clear error messages for invalid requests, such as missing fields or invalid campaign IDs, making it easier to debug and resolve issues.
 - Postman Collection: A Postman collection is included for easy testing of the API endpoints, allowing developers to quickly test and validate the functionality of the system.
-- Testing Tools for Concurrency: The system includes testing tools to simulate high traffic and concurrent requests, allowing developers to test the performance and reliability of the system under load.
+- Testing Scripts for Concurrency: The system includes testing tools to simulate high traffic and concurrent requests, allowing developers to test the performance and reliability of the system under load.

 ## Prerequisites